 Now, this isn’t an exhaustive list of power words (we do have an article about power words here though), but it gives you an idea of what you’re trying to do.
 Your ad should answer people’s main queries, paint points and questions, not tell us all about your many years of experience.
 Save that for your landing page…

 Less is More

 This old adage really rings true when it comes to writing display ads.
 You have something like 0.0004* of a second to get people’s attention online, and lots of information can confuse matters.

 (*made up figure, but probably true)

-Extract the essential features of your product, why they should matter to your potential customers and understand how to put this information succinctly.
+Extract the essential features of your product, why they should matter to your potential customers and condense this into 280 characters.